talejandro/Asistente_Server/README.md

- - You would have to start with **option 0** (Creation of necessary files), because without the files it will not work.
+ - You would have to start with **option 0** (Creation of necessary files), because without the files it won't work.
  - When you have finished **option 0**, if you want you can configure the server with **option 1** (Quick setup) this is basic or with **option 2** (Advanced setup).